alexandr-tichonov/SOC-Automation-Project/README.md

 **Integrating email notifications**:
-The final step was to create an email notification system where the analyst can be immidiatley notified of any suspicious alerts.
+The final step was to create an email notification system where the analyst can be immediately notified of any suspicious alerts.
 To do so an email node would be dragged and connected directly after the VirusTotal enrichment.
 The ```Recipient```, ```Subject```, and ```Body``` fields were customized to pass along relevant information regarding the alert.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="1127" height="789" alt="blurred-57 png" src="https://github.com/user-attachments/assets/9c590c00-dec4-4033-8f13-a080234027d4" />
   <p><em>Figure 52: A screenshot of the newly configured Email node. </em></p>
 </div>

-The email would also instruct the analyst to login into TheHive in order to conduct further investigation.
-To test the system the Shuffle workflow was rerun and email notification was successfully recieved.
+The email would also instruct the analyst to log in to TheHive in order to conduct further investigation.
+To test the system, the Shuffle workflow was rerun, and an email notification was successfully received.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="709" height="473" alt="56" src="https://github.com/user-attachments/assets/39734cbe-2a7f-4259-979d-6c5f44147df9" />
-  <p><em>Figure 53: An example email notification recieved by the analyst. </em></p>
+  <p><em>Figure 53: An example email notification received by the analyst. </em></p>
 </div>

 **Phase 1 Summary**: With Phase 1 of this project finalized and concluded, a complete end-to-end alerting pipeline would be built.  **Wazuh** would successfully detect the execution of **Mimikatz**, even when the binary was renamed.
 The alert would then be enriched externally with **VirusTotal**, and would be forwarded to **TheHive** as a structured case.
-Finally an email notification would be sent to notify the analyst of the suspicious event prompting them to login to **TheHive** for further investigation.
+Finally, an email notification would be sent to notify the analyst of the suspicious event, prompting them to log in to **TheHive** for further investigation.

 ## Technical Implementation Walkthrough (Phase 2)
 This section will be used to explain the exact steps taken to successfully set up and configure the second phase of this project.

 ## Setting up the Wazuh Agent on Linux
-Similar to what was done during phase 1 a Wazuh agent would be configured on the previously setup Ubuntu machine hosted in the cloud.
+Similar to what was done during phase 1 a Wazuh agent would be configured on the previously set up Ubuntu machine hosted in the cloud.
 The decision to switch from Windows to Linux was intentional, as Wazuh’s active response is much more consistent on Linux, especially for automated actions such as blocking malicious IP addresses.

-When configuring the Wazuh agent the Linux ```DEB amd64``` package would be selected with the server address being the Wazuh managers public IP address, the agent iteself was named as "Agent-3".
+When configuring the Wazuh agent, the Linux ```DEB amd64``` package would be selected with the server address being the Wazuh manager's public IP address, the agent itself was named as "Agent-3".

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="1750" height="1244" alt="blurred-59 png" src="https://github.com/user-attachments/assets/58c4a968-c9bf-4efb-96f3-1c9ac8c7d6f3" />
   <p><em>Figure 54: A screenshot of the options configured during agent setup. </em></p>
 </div>

-The provided command would then be executed in the terminal in order to successfully setup the Wazuh agent.
+The provided command would then be executed in the terminal in order to successfully set up the Wazuh agent.
 ```
 wget https://packages.wazuh.com/4.x/apt/pool/main/w/wazuh-agent/wazuh-agent_4.12.0-1_amd64.deb && sudo WAZUH_MANAGER='<Public IP Address>' WAZUH_AGENT_NAME='Agent-3' dpkg -i ./wazuh-agent_4.12.0-1_amd64.deb
 ```